manisharan77/Tesla-x-GME-Stock-Data-Analysis-/README.md

 - Question 1: Use yfinance to Extract Stock Data (Tesla)
 - Question 2: Use Webscraping to Extract Tesla Revenue Data
 - Question 3: Use yfinance to Extract Stock Data (GameStop)
-- Question 4: Use Webscraping to Extract
+- Question 4: Use Webscraping